Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 Another saying is that this woman, later the first queen of the Xia Dynasty (2070 BC — 1600 BC), was from a tribe that lives in Qingqiu, which is a place in today's Heze city of Shandong Province.

-This powerful tribe named Tushan possibly had a nine-tailed fox as the totem or was an alliance of clans that all use fox as their totems.
+This powerful tribe named Tushan possibly had a fox with nine tails as the totem or was an alliance of clans that all used the fox as their totem.

 Bronze Artifact Decorated with Turquoise Unearthed From Erlitou Site, A Possible Relic Site of Part of the Xia Dynasty — Luoyang Museum

-Therefore, from the beginning, the Nine-Tailed Fox had been the symbol of auspiciousness, prosperity, happiness, and love.
+Therefore, from the beginning, the Nine Tailed Fox symbolized auspiciousness, prosperity, happiness, and love.

 Auspicious and Kind Nine-Tailed Fox, Picture from Lianhua.

-Gradually, more records regarding foxes obtain magic power, transform into humans, and enter people's worlds, appeared and widespread in novels and folklores.
+Gradually, more records regarding demon foxes obtaining magic power, transforming into human form, and entering people's worlds, appeared and were widespread in novels and folklore.

-Since Tang Dynasty (618 — 907), Nine-Tailed Fox turned completely evil, after having been connected to two queens in history that overthrew kingdoms.
+Since Tang Dynasty (618 — 907), the Nine-Tailed Fox turned downright evil after having been connected to two queens in history that overthrew kingdoms.